bhavikasharma2907/chatbox_/README.md

 🌟 Features

-Friendly greetings (hello)
+-Friendly greetings (hello)

-Answers basic questions (how are you, name)
+-Answers basic questions (how are you, name)

-Farewell responses (bye)
+-Farewell responses (bye)

-Default responses when input is unrecognized
+-Default responses when input is unrecognized

-Continuous conversation until the user types exit
+-Continuous conversation until the user types exit

 🛠️ Technologies Used

-Python 3.x
+~Python 3.x

-Random module for selecting varied responses
+~Random module for selecting varied responses

 💬 How It Works

-Stores predefined responses in a dictionary.
+-Stores predefined responses in a dictionary.

-Converts user input to lowercase for easy matching.
+-Converts user input to lowercase for easy matching.

-Checks if any keywords match the input:
+-Checks if any keywords match the input:

-If yes → returns a random predefined response
+ #If yes → returns a random predefined response

-If no → returns a default response
+ #If no → returns a default response

-Loop continues until user types exit.
+-Loop continues until user types exit.

 💻 Sample Code
 import random